-I remember my older brothers whining about going hiking/backpacking at Vicksburg Battlefield Park back in the late 1960’s.
-It was a bit different than backpacking nowadays.
+I remember my older brothers whining about going backpacking at Vicksburg Battlefield Park back in the late 1960’s.
+It was a bit different than hiking there nowadays.
 For one thing, they used to allow Scouts to camp at Vicksburg Battlefield (they don’t anymore).
 And another thing, this was back in the bad old days before internal frame backpacks came out, so the only choice for camping packs was an external frame pack.

 Another buddy of mine grew up in western Canada, and he also tells of tribulations with backpacks, wet weather, and a mean-as-hell Scoutmaster.
 He tells that whenever they would get ready to go on a packing trip they’d meet at a lake and the Scoutmaster would tie a rope to each pack and heave it out into the middle of the lake and watch it sink.
 He’d time it at the bottom of the lake for 3 minutes and then pull it out and anything in the pack that was still dry the Scout could use on the campout!